The Torah of Elohim

 but there have been occasions where there parts of his studies have been taken and quoted out of context

-under his name, and thus he has been misquoted by those who have their own reasons for doing so.
+under my name, and thus he has been misquoted by those who have their own reasons for doing so.

-Thus, it is only for this reason these works are covered under strict ...
+Thus, it is only for this reason these works are fully covered under strict ...

 Copyright © 2025 - “Hebraic Studies” - All rights reserved.